davralin/davralin.github.io/_posts/2023-09-11-manual-restore-with-velero-using-s3-and-restic.md

   repoIdentifier: s3:http://10.0.2.11:9000/velero-offsite/restic/archivebox
   snapshotID: 4779cab4
 ````

-The S3-address will be the address to the previous (offsite) location, and you need to ensure it's still correct - I had to switch the IP to the local MinIO-instance.
+The S3-address will be the address to the previous (offsite) location, and you need to ensure it's correct - I had to switch the IP to the local MinIO-instance, you probably do to.

-We now have all we need to start the actuall restore - but I couldnt get the restore to work directly against the files from the bucket, I had to abuse a `velero-node-agent`.

 5. This part might differ for you, I use Talos, so I have to do some tricks.
 First I have to find the node running the pod I am going to restore too.